Intrinsic and Apparent Singularities in Flat Differential Systems: Lie-B acklund Atlas, Apparent and Intrinsic Singularities

 Therefore, the system trajectories are uniquely defined by the triple $(\X, \tau_{\X},F)$ that we call \emph{the system} from now on (see \cite{Levine-09}).
-Equivalently, we may also consider that this system is defined in $\X_0$.
+Without loss of generality, we may consider that this system is restricted to $\X_0$.